 In other words, adding too much lauric acid can make the product easily solidify at normal temperatures.
 Which is why you won’t find too much lauric acid in liquid coconut oil.
 But just enough to provide relatively more benefits.

 Fractionated coconut oil cannot be taken internally.
 It’s for external use only.
-It’s commonly used as a carrier oil for massage.
-Thanks to the presence of the small-sized MCTs – caprylic and capric acids that make it so light and thin.
+People commonly use it as a carrier oil for massage.
+Thanks to the presence of the small-sized MCFAs – caprylic and capric acids that make it so light and thin.

 You can in fact, use liquid coconut oil as a carrier oil too.

 I’ve tried liquid coconut oil on my skin.
 It seeps faster into my skin than virgin coconut oil but slightly slower than fractionated coconut oil.

-Of course, because liquid coconut oil has an extra lauric acid, which is a relatively larger MCT.
+Of course, because liquid coconut oil has an extra lauric acid, which is a relatively larger MCFA.

 But as I said earlier, liquid coconut oil comes with a mild odor.
 So, you may or may not like it when you mix it with other essential oils.
 Fractionated coconut oil is more versatile in this context since it has no smell.

 But liquid coconut oil has a slight advantage.
 It has lauric acid, which can help protect your skin better against a wider range of harmful microbes.

 You can also use liquid coconut oil as a cooking oil.
-It’s made for consumption.
+(It’s safe for consumption.)

 You can cook your food with liquid coconut oil as it will enhance the flavor of your food with its mild aroma.
 You can even just add it to your smoothie, soup or coffee.

 Fractionated or Liquid Coconut Oil, Which is Better?

-But if you need strong protection against germs for your skin, I would suggest liquid coconut oil since lauric acid is a potent germ killer.
+But if you need stronger protection against germs for your skin, I would suggest liquid coconut oil since lauric acid is a potent germ killer.